PeeperLab/CopywriteR/README.md

 ### Chromosome names

-ENCODER assumes by default that the chromosome names in .bam files are "1" through "20", "X", and "Y".
+ENCODER by default assumes that the chromosome names in .bam files are "1", "2", ...
+"X", and "Y".
-However, the bin, mapability, GC-content, blacklist and capture regions .bed files can be adjusted to match the notation in the .bam files, and ENCODER will also work.
+These chromosome names are incorporated in the bin, mapability, GC-content, blacklist and capture regions .bed files by preENCODER.
-ENCODER checks whether the same set of chromosome names have been used throughout all .bam files that are to be analyzed.
+ENCODER can also be applied to .bam files with different chromosome names.
+In this case, the supporting .bed files need to have the same chromosome notation.
-If they don't match, an error will be displayed and ENCODER aborts the analysis.
+In case of non-matching chromosome notations, an error message will be displayed and the analysis will be aborted.
-A similar error will be displayed if the chromosome names do not match those of the bin, mappability, GC-content, blacklist and capture regions .bed files.
+Non-matching chromosome names between .bam and supporting .bed files can be adjusted by changing the supporting .bed files.
-Chromosome names in .bam files can be changed to the above-mentioned chromosome notation using bedtools as follows (UNIX only):
+Alternatively, chromosome names in .bam files can be adjusted using bedtools as follows (UNIX only):

     $ samtools view -H in.bam | awk 'BEGIN { FS = OFS = "\t"; } {if ($1 == "@SQ") { gsub("SN:chr", "SN:", $2); print $1, $2, $3; } else print; }' | samtools reheader - in.bam > out.bam